1984vc/website/content-src/notion/docs/founders-handbook/series-a-deck.md

 {{< callout type="warning" emoji="💡" >}}
+- AI-first companies can have value propositions that are 100x better than the status quo.
+Investors now expect huge ROI, so make sure your solution conveys this
+    - The best value props are **Revenue Generation** and **Massive Cost Savings**.
+Try to avoid pitching time savings if you can show topline or bottom line improvements
 {{< /callout >}}

 - It's also important to try and convey that what you've built is hard